- Safe Operating Procedures

 OSHA standard 29 CFR 1910.1450, the Occupational Exposure to Hazardous Chemicals in Laboratories standard, requires a written Chemical Hygiene Plan.
 The implementation of this Chemical Hygiene Plan provides employees with the information and training necessary to improve workplace safety and health and to prevent chemical-related injuries and illnesses in our laboratories.
 This plan will act as a supplement to the UA Little Rock Hazard Communication Program and provide more detailed information regarding the methods and practices necessary from the hazards associated with using chemicals at UA Little Rock.

-The Director of Environmental Health and Safety (EHS) who also serves as the Chemical Hygiene Officer – (CHO) has been assigned the responsibility for implementing the UA Little Rock Chemical Hygiene Plan (CHP).
+UA Little Rock’s Chemical Hygiene Officer (CHO) has been assigned the responsibility for implementing the University’s Chemical Hygiene Plan (CHP).
 The CHO and Environmental Health and Safety Committee will review the CHP annually and update it as necessary.
 It is the responsibility of Primary Investigators (PIs), lab managers, instructors, and supervisors to:

 - Perform hazard analyses.